- Ministry of Business, Innovation and Employment, '2003-2014 Occupation Data' (prepared for Careers New Zealand), 2014.

 Multiple intakes every year

 New Zealand Police has multiple intakes every year, with about 40 to 80 recruits per intake.
-The recruits fill jobs vacated by police that leave the force, rather than filling new roles.
+The recruits fill vacant positions.

 Best chances of getting a job as a police officer in Auckland